krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 In [@fig:presence-matrix-neat],

 - Each row in the matrix maps to a single element-boundary signal.
-- Each column represents an observation window at the sampling granularity.
+- Each column represents a sampling interval at the sampling granularity.
-- Each matrix entry consists of the observed presence mass of the signal a time interval.
-This is computed by taking the integral the underlying signal over the observation window.
+- Each matrix entry consists of the observed presence mass of a signal at that time interval.

 The alert reader will note the difference between the first two rows in the matrix.
 Even though the underlying signals both have two distinct support